rutujads-1/Global-Electronics-Retail-Sales-2016-2021/README.md

 •	Currency exchange rates

-**The primary objective is to analyze sales performance across product categories across regions and channels to identify key revenue and volume drivers and low and high performing product segments to help sales teams refine sales stratergies and product managers for deeper product level decisions.**
+**The primary objective is to analyze sales performance across product categories across regions and channels to identify key revenue and volume drivers and low and high performing product segments to help sales teams refine sales stratergies.**